Information on past webinars

 •Thomas J. Baird

 •Mr. William M. DeGrove

 •DPZ Partners, LLC

 •Mr. David Orshefsky

 •Thomson Brock Luger & Company

 •Mr. and Mrs. Peter & Helen Wallace

-This event has been approved for professional certification credits for planners (AICP CM #9116074) and for 1.5 contact hours for Florida Environmental Health Professionals.
-1000 Friends has applied for credits for Florida attorneys and certified floodplain managers but cannot guarantee they will be approved.
+This event has been approved for 1.5 AICP CM LEGAL credits for planners (#9003535), 1.5 contact hours for Certified Environmental Health Professionals, and 1 CEC for Certified Floodplain Managers.
+1000 Friends has applied for credits for Florida attorneys (CLE) but cannot guarantee credits will be approved.

 Implementing Water 2070: Water Conservation Planning for Florida Communities

 Wednesday, February 15, 2017, noon to 1:30 p.m., Eastern Time